CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 ## Loops

 When we're writing programs, we often find that we want to repeat a bit of code over and over, or repeat it but change something about it each time.
-To save ourselves from writing all that code, we can use a **loop**.
-JavaScript has two kinds of loops, a `while` loop and a `for` loop.
+To save ourselves from writing all that code, we use a **loop**.
+JavaScript has two main kinds of loops, a `while` loop and a `for` loop.

 ### while loop